hooh-hooah/hooh-hooah.github.io/tutorials/chara-gloves.md

 If you don't want to struggle with setting up colormask, you can draw a black dot and save it as png and call it colormask.

-You can check [**ILLUSION Shader**](technical/illusion-shader.md?id=texturepattern-rendering-clothing) document for more detailed information about colormask
+You can check [**ILLUSION Shader**](/technical/illusion-shader.md) document for more detailed information about colormask

 ### Register Prefab

-Drag your Gameobjects to the Project folder.
+Drag your GameObjects to the Project folder.
 Put your clothing model in the `prefabs` folder in your modding directory.

-But if you have more than one clothing, I recommend you to create folders like this:
+If you have more than one clothing, I recommend you to create folders like this:

 ```
 outfit01